PramitSaha/markdown-cv/index.md

 `2018-2019`

-__Faculty of Applied Science Graduate Award__ awarded for academic and research achievements by the Department of Electrical and Computer Engineering (ECE) of University of British Columbia (UBC) - 8,000 Canadian dollars
+__Faculty of Applied Science Graduate Award__ awarded for outstanding academic and research achievements by the Department of Electrical and Computer Engineering (ECE) of University of British Columbia (UBC) - 8,000 Canadian dollars

 `2017-Now`